Skip to main content

 ShapeFilesWhen to use

-Single servicefloo.app.tomlOne service, with or without managed services
+Single servicefloo.app.tomlOne service, with or without managed credential attachments

 Inline multi-servicefloo.app.tomlAll services defined in one file